 A reservation is a pre-scheduled block of time where a single user or organization is given access to a specific QPU.
 To make a reservation, reach out to your IonQ point of contact or email support@ionq.co with information about the workload, target system, and scheduling considerations.

 A set of libraries or tools that ease the integration or interaction with another computing system.
-For example, common “quantum SDKs” are Qiskit, Cirq, or Pennylane.
+For example, common “quantum SDKs” are Qiskit, Cirq, or PennyLane.
 IonQ offers plug-ins and integrations for many SDKs, which enable easier interaction with the IonQ API.

 A single measurement of a given circuit on a QPU.
 Given the nature of quantum circuits, many shots are required for an accurate representation of the circuit’s output.